 Officers who vacate the appointment of Aide-de-Camp to the King on promotion to the substantive rank of Major-General will cease to wear the Royal Cypher and Crown.
 Ex-Aides-de-Camp to the King who have not been promoted to the substantive rank of Major-General will continue to wear the prescribed insignia on retirement.
-In order to distinguish Aides-de-Camp to the King those Officers who have vacated the appointment, the latter will wear the prescribed insignia in miniature.
+In order to distinguish Aides-de-Camp to the King from those Officers who have vacated the appointment, the latter will wear the prescribed insignia in miniature.

 Brigadiers and Colonels who have vacated the appointment of Aide-de-Camp to the King will, on retirement, wear the Royal Cypher (in miniature) immediately above the stars.
-The crown which forms part of the badges of rank will also serve as the crown which is part of the Royal Cypher and Crown.
+The crown which is part of the badges of rank will also serve as the crown which is part of the Royal Cypher and Crown.

-5. Badges of Rank.-The rank of Officers is to be distinguished by badges worn on the shoulder-cords or shoulder-straps, unless otherwise ordered, follows:-
+5. Badges of Rank.-The rank of Officers is to be distinguished by badges worn on the shoulder-cords or shoulder-straps, unless otherwise ordered, as follows:-

-Brigadier ... ...
+Brigadier ..
 Crown and three stars.

-Colonel 2nd ... } Crown with two stars
+Colonel 2nd Commandant ..
+Crown with two stars below.

-Commandant } below.

-Lieut.-Colonel ...
-Crown with one star
+Lieut-Colonel ..
+Crown with one star below.

-below.

-Major ... ...
-Crown.
+Major ..
+Crown

-Captain ... ...
+Captain ..
 Three stars.

-Lieutenant Two stars.
+lieutenant ..
+Two stars.

+2nd Lieutenant,

-2nd Lieutenant
+2nd Lieutenants on probation,

-2nd Lieutenants on probation, and Commissioned Officers from Warrant Rank One star.
+and Commissioned Officers from Warrant Rank ..
+One Star.

-Warrant Officers No badges of rank.
+Warrant Officers Letters "W.O." in Wreath.
 Badges of Rank.
 Size.

-Full Dress Cloth Tunic ... . . .
-Full size
+Full Dress Cloth Tunic Full size

-Scarlet Mess Jacket ... . . . $\frac{1}{2}$ inch.
+Scarlet Mess Jacket $\frac{1}{2}$ inch.

-Other garments ... . . . $\frac{1}{2}$ inch.
+Other garments $\frac{1}{2}$ inch.